| The

 the pial vessels; peripheral portion may be supplied by cerebral

+arteries.
 The ultimate result is dependant on the percentage of

 dural supply, the ability to reach the different arterial feeders and